YellowJacket17/font-rendering/README.md

 [14] Done!

 ## Notes ##
+Only Windows is supported.
+Additional dependencies must be added for additional operating systems.

 Special thanks to Gabriel Ambrosio for the excellent video series on game development in Java (YouTube channel GamesWithGabe).
 This project would not have been possible without it.